bas080/aurelia-acl/doc/permissions.md

 # Permissions

-A permission in aurelia acl is represented using strings arrays and objects.
+A permission in aurelia acl is represented using strings, arrays and objects.
 The idea is to have a flexible way of granting, revoking and checking for permissions.
-Aurelia acl support *nested* permissions.
+Aurelia acl supports *nested* permissions.
 Meaning one can put objects or strings in arrays and arrays in object's properties.
 This leaves it up to you to choose what best fits your project's needs.